More importantly, how to reverse it!

 Dr Resnick and hypertension

-Dr Lawrence Resnick, a practicing physician, researcher and professor of medicine at Cornell University, was working on the hypertension line of the research which revealed that cellular levels of magnesium in relation to calcium had a direct correlation in the development of heart disease and metabolic syndrome.
+Dr Lawrence Resnick, a practicing physician, researcher and professor of medicine at Cornell University, was working on the hypertension line of the research.
+This revealed that cellular levels of magnesium in relation to calcium had a direct correlation in the development of heart disease and metabolic syndrome.
 In 1984, Dr Resnick and his coworkers published their findings.
 The magnesium levels inside ALL the cells of their patients with hypertension were low.
 Later in 1988, they found that the cellular magnesium was also low in patients with insulin resistance.

 The ionic theory